There is nothing to being productive. You sit down and you work, right?

 How to use Focusmate

 There are two different aspects of using Focusmate – scheduling and working.
 This is perfect because in much the same way our brains have a planning mode and doing mode.
 Separating those two concepts will make work easier.
-It will also let you plan in a convenient time, in a time when you’re not overly-emotional and your head is clear.
+It will also let you plan at a convenient time, in a time when you’re not overly-emotional and your head is clear.

 Step One: Schedule